seanpm2001/book-of-examples/diff/index.md

 This automatically means that we wouldn't want to be considering matching blocks of lines from the two files as differences (as it was unfortunately the case with the hypothetical `uglierdiff` tool).
 This is where an important observation lies - one key ingredient we need is a method for identifying the longest possible stretches of matching sequences between the given files.
 The other key ingredient is that, if we're to view a diff between two files as a means for transforming one file into another one (even though this may not be be the actual desired outcome at all, you'll see that this is a very useful conceptual representation), then the first one could be viewed as a "source", and the second one - as a "target".
 Correspondingly, the chain of operations transforming our source into the target will be the ultimate diff output.
 Therefore, in addition to identifying long stretches of matching lines between the two files, we'll also be interested in thinking in terms of removals of lines from the source file and preservations (or insertions, with respect to the former) of lines that are already present in the target file, but not in the former.
 Naturally, we won't be performing any modifications to stretches of matching elements between the two sequences.
 Those are the parts of our output which we would ideally like to keep out of focus as much as possible.
 They could be useful to provide context, but they shouldn't be at the center of attention.

 This particular representation is also referred to as _unified format_, in the context of the GNU `diff` tool, and that was the relevance of the `-u` command-line argument  in the opening paragraph (alternatively accessible via the `--unified` flag).
 Some alternative representations, which we won't be discussing in this chapter are the _normal format_ (`--normal`) and _context format_ (`-c` or `--context`).
-They're closely related and are possible to be derived - with relatively minor modifications - using the approaches which we'll get acquianted with in this chapter.
+They're closely related and are possible to be derived - with relatively minor modifications - using the approaches which we'll get acquainted with in this chapter.
 Naturally, for further details and even more possible representations, you're welcome to refer to GNU `diff`'s `man` pages.

 Let's step back a bit and try to think in what domains we'd expect the kind of algorithms that we need in this case to originate.
 Given two or more sequences of comparable-for-equality items, it is of interest to identify the longest possible stretches of items which are equal between the sequences under consideration.